tutorgen/hpit_services/README.md

 Receives:

-* dataset_id : string - the string representation of a datashop dataset ID
+* dataset_id : string - the string representation of a DataShop dataset ID

 Returns:

-* response_xml : string - the XMl from the datashop server
+* response_xml : string - the XML from the DataShop server
 * status_cude : string - the HTTP request status code.

 ####<a name="get_sample_metadata"></a>get_sample_metadata
-Gets the metadata for a datashop sample.
+Gets the metadata for a DataShop sample.

 Receives:

-* dataset_id : string - the string representation of a datashop dataset ID
+* dataset_id : string - the string representation of a DataShop dataset ID
-* sample_id : string - the string representation of a datashop sample ID
+* sample_id : string - the string representation of a DataShop sample ID

 Returns:

-* response_xml : string - the XMl from the datashop server
+* response_xml : string - the XML from the DataShop server
 * status_cude : string - the HTTP request status code.

 ####<a name="get_transactions"></a>get_transactions